James Riely Gordon: Other buildings

-Among Gordon's non-public work in Texas is the 1890 Protestant Home for Destitute Children at 802 Kentucky Ave in San Antonio.
+Among Gordon's nonpublic work in Texas is the 1890 Protestant Home for Destitute Children at 802 Kentucky Ave in San Antonio.
 The building was designated a Recorded Texas Historic Landmark in 1991.
 The Stevens Building, which Gordon designed at 315 E. Commerce, received the Recorded Texas Historic Landmark designation in 1984.
 It was added to the National Register of Historic Places the same year.